jwworth/jakeworth/content/blog/my-development-roadmap.md

 ### Conclusion

 That's it!
 I plan to update the workflow periodically as I continue to ship and refine.
+I hope this was helpful, and keep building.

 [boring]:https://mcfunley.com/choose-boring-technology
 [iceberg]: https://www.joelonsoftware.com/2002/02/13/the-iceberg-secret-revealed/